Superreplication under Model Uncertainty in Discrete Time: Introduction

 where $\cM_e(P)$ denotes the set of all probability measures $Q$, equivalent to $P$, such that $S$ is a $Q$-martingale.
 This holds under a no-arbitrage condition which by the fundamental theorem of asset pricing is equivalent to $\cM_e(P)$ being nonempty, and embodies a fundamental duality between wealth processes and the linear pricing functionals $\{E_Q[\,\cdot\,],\, Q\in \cM_e(P)\}$.
 It is well known that the price $x_*(f)$ can be relatively large for practical purposes; however, superreplication is of primal theoretical importance, for instance, in the solution of portfolio optimization problems.
 We refer to~\cite{DelbaenSchachermayer.06} and the references therein for the classical theory, and in particular to~\cite{FollmerSchied.04} for the discrete-time case.

 Our aim is to obtain similar results in the situation of model uncertainty; i.e., when $\cP$ can have many elements.
-If there exists a reference probability measure $P_*$ with respect to which all $P\in\cP$ are absolutely continuous, the resulting problem can be reduced to the classical one.
-We are interested in the case where this fails; i.e, $\cP$ is \emph{nondominated.} It is certainly reasonable to suppose that each of the possible models $P\in\cP$ is viable in the usual sense and thus admits an equivalent martingale measure for $S$.
+It is certainly reasonable to suppose that each of the possible models $P\in\cP$ is viable in the usual sense and thus admits an equivalent martingale measure for $S$.
 As the superreplication problem depends only on the nullsets of the given measures, we may replace each $P\in\cP$ by one of its equivalent martingale measures and as a result, we may assume directly that $\cP$ itself consists of martingale measures.
+We want to include specifically the possibility that $\cP$ is nondominated in the sense that there exists no reference probability measure $P_*$ with respect to which all $P\in\cP$ are absolutely continuous; in fact, we would like to unify, and interpolate between, the classical case where $\cP$ is a singleton and the completely model-free case where no probabilistic assumptions are made and $\cP$ consists of all martingale measures for $S$, possibly mutually singular.
+Our main result (Theorem~\ref{th:existence}) states that optimal superreplicating strat\-egies exist in a general measure-theoretic setting.
+Moreover, $x_*(f)$ is described as the supremum over all continuous linear pricing functionals on a certain Banach space.